Brow Lamination vs Microblading: which is better for you?

 The microblading tool is basically a blade or a set of tiny needles that make those tiny incisions that look like hairs.
 So, there are two drawbacks with that–some people don’t like the idea of the pain!
 And then also, you run the risk of infection if you don’t go to a clean place, since they’re breaking your skin.

 In my opinion, using microblading to make your brows look larger than they are (like, to expand the appearance of the brow) more than just a little often looks very fake.
 It can be done!
-I have a friend who has virtually no natural brows who does microblading!
+I have a blonde friend who has virtually no natural brows who does brow microblading!
 She just goes to someone who specializes in it.

 The look you want is really important to helping you decide brow lamination vs microblading!
+Knowing whether you want natural brows, soft arch eyebrows, or more dramatic ombre eyebrows will help you decide.

 Is microblading going to go out of style?

-But with that said…I do think the very “done” brows are starting to go out of style in 2024 and beyond.
+But with that said…I do think the very “done” brows are starting to go out of style in 2026 and beyond.
 What we tend to think of as the microbladed brows (the look should really be called ‘ombre brows’ or ‘powder brows’) are on their way out.
 Like this:

 Brow lamination